TERMS OF SERVICE (SAAS)

 3.5 Processing of Personal Data.
 To the extent required by applicable laws, Customer warrants that it complies with its obligations under relevant data protection laws in respect of its processing of personal data and in any processing instructions that Customer issues to CyberArk, including any obligations specific to its role as data controller or data processor (as applicable).
 Without limitation to the foregoing, Customer shall ensure that its instructions comply with all laws, regulations and rules applicable to such personal data, and that CyberArk’s processing of the personal data in accordance with Customer’s instructions will not cause CyberArk to violate any applicable laws.
 Customer will ensure that it has all necessary consents and notices in place to enable the lawful transfer of the personal data (as prescribed by applicable laws) to CyberArk for the duration and purposes of this Agreement.
 In particular, if Customer is established in the European Economic Area (“EEA”) or will, in connection with the Services, provide CyberArk with personal data relating to an individual resident within the EEA, the Data Processing Addendum (SaaS) found at https://www.cyberark.com/addendum_saas.pdf is incorporated into this Agreement.

-- SUPPORT; UPDATES AND MAINTENANCE.
+4. SUPPORT; UPDATES AND MAINTENANCE.
 CyberArk shall make available to Customers who have paid fees for the Service, support, updates, and maintenance in accordance with CyberArk standard terms of the maintenance and support (based on the support level purchased by Customer).
+Upon notification from CyberArk, Customer shall promptly update any locally-installed software agents on Customer systems that interact with the Services.
+Customer acknowledges and agrees that its failure to timely install such an update may result in disruptions to or failures of the Services, or suspension of Customer’s access to the Services, without any liability on the part of CyberArk to Customer.

 5.2 Reasonable Use of Services.
 Fees for the Service are based on “normal usage” of the Service in a manner consistent with its intended purposes and as described in the Documentation.
 If Customer’s usage is in a manner outside of the intended purposes or otherwise exceeds the quantities listed in the Order, then CyberArk reserves the right to require Customer to either comply with such limits or pay an additional mutually agreed fee, not to exceed CyberArk’s list price for such additional usage.